If you like this site, please consider making a donation to keep it online:

 Frank Krieber

-Matt Kumlin, born 19-- in --, was a Hancock High School hockey player -1999, plays for the local Finlandia University Hockey Team. need picture etc here
+Matt Kumlin, born 19-- in --, was a Hancock High School hockey player -1999, played for the local Finlandia University Hockey Team season?. need pictures etc here

 This web page is still being researched and is still under construction!